 If one can remember the 'Indian Summer' of 1976, the thoughts are of a gloriously sunny, hot three months of June, July and August, a marked contrast perhaps with the more traditional English summer.
 Though the memories may favour the more pleasant side of things, the three months without rain brought drought conditions across parts of the country and water rationing in many areas.
 But none of that was center stage on August 22nd 1976.
 This busy Sunday was spent touring with the Midland Railfans group, including the Birmingham area depots.

-Saltley was well populated this day with a variety of BR's diesel fleet.
-Standing by the fuelling shed are two Scottish Region Type 2's, 25028 & 25034.
+Saltley was well populated this day with a variety of British Rail's diesel fleet.
+Standing by the fuelling shed are two Scottish Region Type 2s, 25028 & 25034.
 They had more than likely arrived on the Leith - Salisbury pipes, presumably replaced somewhere between Banbury & Didcot, then returning light engines to Saltley prior to picking up their next set of northbound duties.

 Built: BR Darlington Locomotive Works.